openforcefield/standards/docs/enhancement-proposals/off-ep-0007.md

 ## Abstract

-This change exposes long-range dispersion corrections as a toggleable option in the vdW section of the SMIRNOFF specification.
+This change exposes long-range dispersion corrections as a toggle-able option in the vdW section of the SMIRNOFF specification.

 ## Motivation and Scope

 In version 0.3 of the `<vdW>` tag, there is no exposed option for turning on or off long-range dispersion corrections.
-Existing implementaions of SMIRNOFF, to our knowldge, all use an isotropic correction, but in some current or future use cases it may be desired to turn this off or use a different type of correction.
+Existing implementations of SMIRNOFF, to our knowledge, all use an isotropic correction, but in some current or future use cases it may be desired to turn this off or use a different type of correction.
 This proposal makes this an explicit attribute and also adds a non-default value that enables users to turn this correction off.
 It does not attempt to modify other non-bonded settings (cut-off